camferna/Experimental-comparison-for-time-to-event-analysis-through-the-concordance-index/README.md

 pip install pysurvival
 ```

-For installation on Window you can download the files directl from: https://github.com/bacalfa/pysurvival
+For installation on Window you can download the files directly from: https://github.com/bacalfa/pysurvival

 First build the package